 The nursing profession, like healthcare in general, is in a state of change.
 The profession of nursing is becoming increasingly complex as patient care is moving out of hospitals and into outpatient and primary care settings.
 For years, the role of nurses has been evolving from a bedside caregiver to a specialized member of an interdisciplinary medical team.

-According to national data published by the U.S. Bureau of Labor Statistics (BLS), employment for nurses is expected to increase 26% by 2020, which is much faster than the average occupation.
-The BLS further states that registered nurses with at least a Bachelor of Science in Nursing (BSN) are expected to have the best job opportunities.
-Prospective students are encouraged to conduct independent research to determine actual job growth rates, which vary according to location, education and experience.
+According to national data published by the U.S. Bureau of Labor Statistics (BLS), employment for registered nurses (RNs) is expected to increase 19% by 2022, which is faster than the national average for all other occupations.
+The BLS also stated that registered nurses with at least a Bachelor of Science in Nursing (BSN) are expected to have the best job opportunities.
+Prospective students are encouraged to conduct independent research to determine actual job growth rates, which may vary according to location, education and experience.

 RNs perform a wide variety of job duties during their shifts, caring for and educating patients about their conditions, as well as establishing trust and building rapport with patients and their families.
 Same daily RN duties might include:

-Nurses usually work in familiar healthcare facilities, but some work in patients’ homes, schools, community centers or office environments.
-Travel nurses go where RNs are in short supply, either around the U.S. or in foreign countries.
+Nurses usually work in familiar healthcare facilities, but some can work in patients’ homes, schools, community centers or office environments.
+Travel nurses work where RNs are in short supply, either domestically or in foreign countries.

-Many RNs spend a great deal of time standing and walking, along with bending and lifting.
-Back stress is a professional hazard because RNs often lift and move patients and equipment.
+Because of the nature of the job, many nurses can spend a great deal of time standing and walking, along with bending and lifting.
+Back stress is a professional hazard because RNs help lift and move patients and equipment.
 Nurses are also in close contact with patients who have infectious diseases and must follow strict guidelines and protocols to protect their own health.

 In hospitals and surgery centers, nursing schedules consist of rotating shifts to cover 24-hour patient care.
-The duration and number of shifts per week will vary according to the employer’s needs.
-Obviously, many hospital nurses work nights, weekends and holidays and may also be on call.
+The duration and number of shifts per week can vary according to the employer’s needs.
+In addition, many hospital nurses work nights, weekends and holidays and may also be on call.

 Because salary potential may vary depending on location, education and experience, prospective students are encouraged to conduct independent research to determine actual earning potential.

-Today’s RNs are relied upon for their critical thinking and problem-solving skills, and are expected to possess a much broader base of knowledge, including humanities, social sciences, and data analysis.
-RNs are in demand across the country, but increasingly, employers are seeking those with the advanced skills and clinical knowledge that is obtained through BSN programs.
+Today’s registered nurses are relied upon for their critical-thinking and problem-solving skills, and are expected to possess a much broader base of knowledge, including humanities, social sciences, and data analysis.
+They continue to be in high demand across the country, and increasingly, employers are seeking those with the advanced skills and clinical knowledge that can be obtained through BSN programs.